Wednesday, December 7, 2011

 At this very moment, I am imagining opening a box of leaves from our Drakensberg farm....... breathing in the scent of pine forests, eucalyptus avenues and ancient oaks, mingled with early morning mist.

-Mixed media by Patrick Boehner.
-See website here.
+Mixed Media by Patrick Boehner.
+Click here.

-Mixed media by Patrick Boehner
+Patrick Boehner

 Patrick Boehner.
-See more here.
+See here.

 A POEM by MARY OLIVER